-Sure, movies with dragons and orcs are cool, but if you’re really looking to bend your mind and escape reality (or visit alternate realities perhaps a little too close to our own), science fiction is the only way to warp.
+Sure, movies with dragons and orcs are cool, but if you’re really looking to bend your mind and escape reality (or visit alternate realities perhaps a little too close to our own), science fiction is the best way to warp.
 Sci-fi films have come a long way since 1902’s black-and-white short A Trip to the Moon, and while space exploration and alien encounters still feature heavily in the genre, the universe of science fiction has expanded to virtually limitless proportions, from time travel and parallel dimensions to artificial intelligence, dystopian futures, horror, comedy, and beyond.

 Almost as limitless, however, is the amount of choices sci-fi fans have when it comes to streaming on Amazon Prime.
 We’ve scoured an Outer Rim’s worth of movies so you don’t have to.
 Here are the best science fiction movies on Amazon Prime Video right now.